sambacha/refarch-kc-ms/fleet-ms/README.md

 $ helm install fleetms/ --name kc-fleetms --namespace browncompute

 # if you have an issue and wants to uninstall do
-$ helm del --purge kc-fleetms --namespace browncompute
+$ helm del --purge kc-fleetms

 # If you need to upgrade an existing deployed release use the command:
 $ helm upgrade kc-fleetms fleetms/ --namespace browncompute